The Essential Power Tools List: 30 Different Types Everyone Should Own

 17. Radial Arm Saw

-These saws can make similar cuts to other saws on our list.
+These saws can make similar cuts to other saws on our power tools list.
 They consist of a circular, mounted saw that is attached to a horizontal arm that slides.
 They can be used to make things like rip cuts and half lap joints as well.

 If you need to cut long pieces of wood, this saw is likely a good option.
 However, a miter saw can be used for many of the same applications.